arunkpatra/thingverse/README.md

 - Verify using `docker ps` and `kubectl version`.
 - Install Kubernetes Dashboard on to your cluster if you like (optional).
 - Install Linkerd - Follow steps here: https://linkerd.io/2/getting-started/
-- Issue following commands at the `thingverse` root directory to install all Thingscape components to your local Kubernetes cluster.
+- Issue following commands at the `thingverse` root directory to install all Thingverse components to your local Kubernetes cluster.

 #### Install
     ```